 Art.
 7 Acceptance of Rules and Race Ethics

 Participation constitutes acceptance without reservation of the current regulations, race ethics and the “Trail Manifesto”

-In the case of cancellation of the race due to circumstances beyond the control of the organization, 50% of the reegistration fee will be reimbursed.
-Registered athletes injured before the start of the race will be entitled to a refund of 50% of the registration fee after providing sufficient medical documentation.
+In the event of cancellation of the race due to factors beyond the control of the organization, 50% of the registration fee will be reimbursed.

 Art.
 9 Required Material (checkpoints along the course and/or at the start line)

 By registering, every runner commits to carrying all of the mandatory material listed below throughout the entire race.
 Failure to do so will result in disqualification or time penalty.
 Required materials will be checked at race bib pick-up.
 Random checks may be carried out during the race and immediately after crossing the finish line.

 N.B. the area immediately next to the finish line will be cordoned off as a “closed zone”, and the athlete may be subject to control of material while in this zone.

 – Backpack, vest or waistpack with capacity to hold required material listed below (disqualification)

 – Telephone (enter the emergency number of the organization, do not block the number, and fully charge the battery) (disqualification)